sukus21/numskull/LANGUAGE.md

 ## General information
  In this language there are no variables, and letters are forbidden.
 Only numbers and symbols are allowed.
 The language's gimmick is the ability to assign a number to be equal to another number.
 This means that all numbers are variables, containing themselves by default.
 This means all integer numbers, negative numbers, decimal numbers and decimal negative numbers can store values and are valid values to be stored.

  All values (and keys) are represented by a 64-bit float.
-The language only supports real numbers as input, but NaN's and infinities can be created during runtime.
-However, this is strongly discouraged, unless you know what you're doing.
+The language only supports real numbers as input, but NaN and infinity values can be created during runtime (doing this is strongly discouraged, unless you know what you're doing).